 Judges are elected in partisan elections for 10-year terms.
 Afterward, they must win a retention election to remain in office.

 Yes, if you believe there was a legal error in your case, you can file an appeal with the First District.
-However, not all cases are eligible for appeal, and some require permission from the court.
+However, not all cases are eligible for appeal, and some require the court's permission.

 It is located in Chicago at: